standardweb3/standard3.0-contracts/contracts/sabt/README.md

 ## SABT
 The SABT contract mints and burns NFT which proves a user's identity from holding wallet.

+# Remediation

+## Hacken-2023-05-18-C02

+`TimeAccountant` contract was deprecated and the protocol now uses  `BlockAccountant` from the experience of Beacon chain halt by Ethereum2.0.
+It is best not to use time if transactions do not happen on a chain halt.

 ## Licensing

 The primary license for the codes in this repo are the Business Source License 1.1 (`BUSL-1.1`), see [`LICENSE`](./LICENSE).